Mitigating Multimodal Hallucinations via Gradient-based Self-Reflection: Hyper parameter Study

 \section{Hyper parameter Study}

+\textbf{Maximum $\alpha_m$} serves primarily as a \textit{precautionary} upper bound.
+Because Eq.~13 in the main text naturally bounds $\alpha$, this maximum threshold is rarely triggered, as evidenced by the low clipping rates reported in Tab.~\ref{tab:study_alpha_r}.

-\textbf{Maximum $\alpha_m$}.
-To determine the optimal maximum amplification factor ($\alpha_m$) and understand its impact on the model performance, we conducted a search over values from 1 to 6 using the LLaVA-v1.5 model on the POPE dataset for discriminative tasks.
-For open-ended generation tasks on a subset of the MSCOCO dataset following \cite{deng2024seeing}, we observed garbled text when $\alpha_m$ was set to 5; therefore, we limited our search to values from 1 to 4.
-As shown in Tab.~\ref{tab:study_alpha_d} and Tab.~\ref{tab:study_alpha_g}, discriminative task on POPE is less sensitive to the value of $\alpha_m$.
-The performance on the generative task gets improved while $\alpha_m$ increases but later drops.
-Therefore, in our experiments, the optimal maximum amplification factor ($\alpha_m$) is set to 5 and 3 for discriminative and generation tasks, respectively.
+Nevertheless, to determine the optimal value for $\alpha_m$ and assess its impact on model performance, we conducted a hyperparameter search using LLaVA-v1.5.
+For discriminative tasks, we evaluated $\alpha_m \in \{1, \dots, 6\}$ on the POPE dataset.
+For open-ended generation tasks on a subset of MSCOCO \cite{deng2024seeing}, we observed garbled text outputs when $\alpha_m \ge 5$; thus, we restricted our search space to $\alpha_m \in \{1, \dots, 4\}$.
+As shown in Tab.~\ref{tab:study_alpha_d} and Tab.~\ref{tab:study_alpha_g}, performance on the POPE discriminative task is relatively insensitive to variations in $\alpha_m$.
+Conversely, performance on the generative task initially improves as $\alpha_m$ increases but degrades at higher values.
+Based on these findings, we set the optimal maximum amplification factor $\alpha_m$ to 5 for discriminative tasks and 3 for generative tasks across all our experiments.

 \textbf{Early Stopping Threshold}.
-To set the early stopping threshold properly, we conducted a search on a subset of the MSCOCO dataset subset following \cite{deng2024seeing}.
-Recognizing that the visual influence ratio varies across models, we first analyze the sample-wise visual influence to identify an appropriate range for this study.
+Our study follows a systematic, data-driven protocol.
+We conducted a grid search on a subset of the MSCOCO dataset subset following \cite{deng2024seeing}.
+Recognizing that the visual influence ratio varies across models, we first compute the mean and variance of the EOS visual ratio and the subsequent hallucination rate on a small calibration set.
+This statistical window defines the range and step size for this study.
 By searching over the corresponding range, we show results in Tab.~\ref{tab:study_es}.
 These results demonstrate that varying the ES threshold primarily mediates the trade-off between recall and hallucination rate.
 Our goal is to have balanced recall ($R$) and instance-level hallucination ($C_I$), leading us to select thresholds of $7\%$ for LLaVA-v1.5 and LLaVA-v1.6, $25\%$ for InstructBLIP, $2.5\%$ for mPLUG-Owl2 and $10\%$ for InternVL2.
 We additionally ran an experiment to measure the ES activation rate using LLaVA-v1.5 with ES threshold $7\%$.
 As shown in Tab.~\ref{tab:study_es_r}, ES fires on only $8.7\%$ of the test samples, and when it does, the generated responses are on average just 0.7 tokens shorter.
 This indicates that ES rarely, and only minimally, truncates outputs.